Thakur Das Bhargava

 Pandit Thakur Das Bhargava was an Indian politician.
-He was a Member of Parliament, representing Hisar, Haryana in the Lok Sabha the lower house of India's Parliament as a member of the Indian National Congress.
+He was a Member of Parliament, representing Hissar, Haryana in the Lok Sabha the lower house of India's Parliament as a member of the Indian National Congress.
 He was also a member of the Constituent Assembly of India.
 He was a student of Forman Christian College, Lahore and Presidency College, Calcutta.